official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 both because I believed in the substance and because we would be right alongside the US thinking from the outset.

-298 Blair T. A Journey.
+[^298]: Blair T. A Journey.
 Hutchinson, 2010.
-299 Inquiry request for a witness statement, 13 December 2010, Q2 page 1.
+[^299]: Inquiry request for a witness statement, 13 December 2010, Q2 page 1.

 523

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawford“My public pronouncements – especially at Crawford … and in the speech the next day, could have left no-one in any doubt as to my position.”300
+“My public pronouncements – especially at Crawford … and in the speech the next day, could have left no-one in any doubt as to my position.”[^300]

 735. In his statement, Mr Blair wrote that there had been “a full Cabinet discussion” after the visit on 11 April “where we set out our objectives”, and that:

 “The issues were regularly debated in Cabinet.
 I was answering questions on it, giving press interviews.
 It was a dominant news issue.
-I was constantly interacting on it, therefore, with colleagues, MPs and the media, and in the most plain terms.”301
+I was constantly interacting on it, therefore, with colleagues, MPs and the media, and in the most plain terms.”[^301]

 736. Asked if the meeting with President Bush at Crawford had been a turning point, Mr Blair told the Inquiry:

 “It wasn’t a turning point.
 It was really that all the way through we were saying this issue now has to be dealt with.
-So Saddam either comes back into compliance with UN resolutions or action will follow.”302
+So Saddam either comes back into compliance with UN resolutions or action will follow.”[^302]

 # Conclusions